douglasfelipebs/douglasfelipebs/README.md

 - 🎓 Graduated in Software Engineering at [Universidade do Estado de Santa Catarina (UDESC)](https://www.udesc.br)

-- 🔭 Currently Looking for an Opportunity
+- 🔭 Always Looking for opportunities

 - 🌱 Specializing in **Node, Typescript, SQL Databases, Agile, and Leadership**